 More Dog Breeds and Further Research

-The Coton de Tulear is a loving, loyal dog that is content to cuddle on the couch with her humans.
+The Coton de Tulear is a loving, loyal dog that is content to cuddle on the couch with their humans.
 Although the Coton has higher grooming needs, their laid back natures and low energy levels make them perfect for first-time dog owners and apartment dwellers.

 If you have an extremely busy schedule or you're away from home, the Coton may not be the right dog for you.
-They're highly attached to their people, and cannot tolerate being left alone.
+They're highly attached to their people and cannot tolerate being left alone.